33 Abundant Life in the Eternal City

 “You look well,” said Yuri.

-“Fortunately scars don’t remain here in Zion,” said Angush with a straight face.
+“Fortunately scars don’t remain here in the City,” said Angush with a straight face.

 Yuri was unsure how to respond, but Angush immediately burst into laughter.